How to Camp With Cats

 - Access to the camper is always open – For the cats, the truck camper is their safe space.
 If they do get spooked by a passing car or person, we always ensure they have access to the camper.
 They are never forced to be outside and only come out when they want.

-8. Asses Their Personality
+8. Assess Their Personality

 It might be the case where your cat is just not made for camping, and that’s okay.
 All three of our cats like to camp, but they still each have very distinct personalities.